oceanprotocol-archive/OEPs/11/README.md

 ---

-## --- Below materials will be spreaded out into different OEPs ---
+## --- Below materials will be spread out into different OEPs ---

 ---